 Hispanic Impact Fund

-A Request for Proposals is open to nonprofits that focus on these three impact areas:
+The Request for Proposals will be open to nonprofits that focus on these three impact areas:

 - Early Childhood Education with a focus on pre-K readiness

 - Health & Wellness with a focus on health education and access to healthcare

 - Job Skills & Entrepreneurship with a focus on small business access to capital and workforce development

 To learn more about how the Fund defines these impact areas, please read the When Hispanics Rise, Austin Rises: A Status Report of Hispanic Families Central Texas.
 This document is the basis for our data-informed grantmaking approach.